 Louis has lived in Wellesley with his wife and two children for over 10 years and is currently the President of Wellesley Investment Partners, a wholly-owned subsidiary of Wellesley Bank.
 He was most recently a Senior Managing Director at Windhaven Investment Management, a pioneer in the use of ETFs to implement global asset allocation and a subsidiary of the Charles Schwab Corporation.
 Prior to Windhaven, Louis was Managing Principal of Windward Investment Management.
 Schwab acquired the company’s assets and intellectual property in 2010.
 Prior to Windward, Louis was a Vice President in the Wealth Management Division of Goldman Sachs & Co.
 Louis has authored/edited several books, most recently Selling Your Business: The Transition from Entrepreneur to Investor (Wiley, 2004).
 He has a Bachelor of Arts degree from Dartmouth College, a Master of Education from Harvard University and a Master of Business Administration from the Amos Tuck School at Dartmouth.
 Louis is a former board member of Roxbury Preparatory Charter School and a current board member at the Foundation for MetroWest.

 Jamie moved to Wellesley in 2010 with his wife Teri and their rescue dog Ginger and welcomed son Luke to the family in 2012 and daughter Vivian in 2015.
 He is the Founder and CEO of Ebersole Financial LLC, a Registered Investment Advisory firm based in Wellesley.
-He is actively involved with Rosie's Place as a member of the Audit and Finance committee and with several professional organizations including the Financial Planning Association (FPA), the Boston Society of Securities Analysts (BSAS) and the Boston Estate Planning Council (BEPC).
-Jamie is also a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
+He previously worked for several large asset management firms in New York, Boston, San Francisco and Munich before starting his own business in Wellesley.
+He is actively involved with Rosie's Place as a member of the Audit and Finance committee.
+Jamie previously served as a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
 He is both a CFA Charterholder and a Certified Financial Planner(TM).
-Jamie joined the Community Board in 2015, and currently serves as chair of the Grants Committee and a Vice Chair of the Board.
+Jamie joined the Community Board in 2015 and currently serves as Chair of the Board.
+Jamie previously served as Chair of the Grants Committee.

 Wendy and her family have lived in Wellesley since 2001.
 After years of work in health care and outcomes research administration, Wendy’s focus upon moving to Wellesley from Los Angeles has been in supporting her community and non-profit organizations.
 Wendy has served as President of the PTOs at PAWS and Bates Schools, on the Executive Board of the Central Council of PTOs and Treasurer and President of Wellesley Hills Junior Women’s Club.
 Most recently, Wendy completed six years (2011-2017) on the Wellesley School Committee, serving as Vice Chair three years and liaison to the Permanent Building Committee for the Fiske & Schofield renovation and School Security projects.
 Wendy has been a Town Meeting Member since 2011, is a Board Member at the Walker School in Needham, focusing on capital projects, and serves on the Security Task Force at Temple Beth Elohim.
 With her husband, Jim, she enjoys being the parent of and trying to keep up with two busy Wellesley High School students.

 Maura has been the Youth Director for the Wellesley Youth Commission since 2003.
-She has been a resident of Wellesley since 2003, a Town Meeting Member and serves as the Chair for the Wellesley Housing Authority.
-A member of the Community Board since 2013, Maura currently oversees the Youth in Philanthropy program.
+She has been a resident of Wellesley since 2003, a Town Meeting Member, serves as the Chair for the Wellesley Housing Authority and a member of the Community Board since 2013.

 Lesley attended both preschool and college in Wellesley.
 She lived in Washington, DC and New York before moving back to Wellesley in 1998 with her family.
 Lesley is currently the Director of Alumnae Engagement Programs at the Wellesley College Alumnae Association.
 She has served on the boards of several community nonprofits and has been the chair of the board of the Wellesley Youth Commission since 2009.
 A member of the Community Board since 2014, Lesley served as a Vice-Chair in 2015-16.

 Mason moved to Wellesley with her husband and two children in 2005.
 After 25 years at the investment firm Grantham, Mayo, Van Otterloo (GMO) in client relationship management, Mason took a break from working full time and has focused her attention on getting involved in the community and non-profit work.
 She currently is a member of the Community Preservation Committee and serves on the Advisory Board for Mass General Hospital for Children, The Wellesley Education Foundation board and the investment committee of the Planned Parenthood League of Massachusetts.
 In addition, Mason is the Treasurer of the Congenital Hyperinsulinism International board (a small global healthcare non-profit).
-A member of the Community Board since 2013, Mason currently serves as the Clerk as well as the chair of the Nominating Committee.
+Mason has been a member of the Community Board since 2013.

-Mike moved to Wellesley in 2014 with his wife, Hadley, and their son.
-Mike is a managing director at Boston Financial Management, where he helps successful families and institutions reach their financial goals.
+Mike has lived in Wellesley since 2014 with his wife, Hadley, and their two sons.
+He is an Investment Counselor at Eaton Vance, where he helps successful families and institutions reach their financial goals.
 He has also spent time involved in a number of other business ventures including restaurants, private equity, and consulting.
 Mike is currently on the board of Haggle, inc., a New York City based startup focused on outsourced innovation.
-He is also a member of the Boston Estate Planning Council and is an alumnus of Columbia University.
+He is also a member of the Financial Planning Association and is an alumnus of Columbia University.
 Mike joined the Community Board in 2016.

-Andrea moved to Wellesley in 2001 with her husband, Tom, a Wellesley native, and her two daughters.
+Andrea moved to Wellesley in 2001 with her husband, a Wellesley native, and her two daughters.
 A former appellate attorney with the U.S. Department of Justice and a law clerk to U.S. Supreme Court Justice Harry A. Blackmun, Andrea put her law practice on hold and became involved in a variety of community organizations.
 She served on the boards of both the Upham PTO and the Wellesley Service League and was a member of the Grants Distribution Committee for the Foundation for MetroWest.
-She is presently a member of and Secretary for the town’s Advisory Committee.
-Appointed to the Community Board in 2013, Andrea chairs the Marketing and Development Committee and is a Vice-Chair of the Board.
+She is presently a member of and Secretary for the Town of Wellesley’s Advisory Committee.
+Andrea was appointed to the Community Board in 2013.